ImpliRet: Benchmarking the Implicit Fact Retrieval Challenge: Results

 \section{Results}

 The nDCG@10 results across all reasoning categories are presented in Table~\ref{tab:ndcg_metrics}.
-The highest average score, 15.07 (achieved by \textsc{ReasonIR}, a recent 8B-parameter LLM), shows the difficulty retrieval models face when reasoning over implicit facts in documents.
-More efficient baselines such as \textsc{Contriever}, \textsc{Dragon+}, and \textsc{BM25} perform substantially worse; notably, \textsc{BM25} reaches just 12.13 due to its reliance on surface-level lexical overlap.
+The highest average score, 14.91 (achieved by \textsc{Dragon+}), shows the difficulty retrieval models face when reasoning over implicit facts in documents.
+More efficient baselines such as \textsc{Contriever} and \textsc{BM25} perform substantially worse; notably, \textsc{BM25} reaches just 12.24 due to its reliance on surface-level lexical overlap.

-Performance varies across reasoning types: the World Knowledge category exhibits the largest performance spread (14.10 vs.\ 19.53), while it is narrowest for Arithmetic (10.74 vs.\ 14.61).
-Discourse style also plays a role: \textsc{ReasonIR} scores 20.58 on multi-speaker examples compared to 9.56 on uni-speaker ones, suggesting that stylistic structure affects retrieval difficulty.\footnote{Full results per category and style in Appendix~\ref{sec:app_results}.}
+Performance varies across reasoning types: the Arithmetic category exhibits the largest performance spread (14.96 vs.\ 10.78), while it is narrowest for Temporal (12.83 vs.\ 10.98).
+Discourse style also plays a role: \textsc{Dragon+} scores 16.45\% on multi-speaker examples compared to 13.37 on uni-speaker ones, suggesting that stylistic structure affects retrieval difficulty.\footnote{Full results per category and style in Appendix~\ref{sec:app_results}.}